Mechanicsville, Virginia

-Mechanicsville is an unincorporated area and census-designated place (CDP) in Hanover County, Virginia, United States.
-The population was 39,482 during the 2020 census, up from 36,348 at the 2010 census.
+Mechanicsville is an unincorporated community and census-designated place (CDP) in Hanover County, Virginia, United States.
+The population was 39,482 during the 2020 census, up from 36,348 in the 2010 census.

 History

 The area was settled by English colonists starting in the 17th century.
 Rural Plains, also known as Shelton House, is a structure built in 1670 and lived in by male Sheltons until 2006.
 Located in the northern part of the Mechanicsville CDP, it is now owned and operated by the National Park Service as one of the sites of the Richmond National Battlefield Park.

 In addition to Rural Plains, Clover Lea, Cold Harbor National Cemetery, Cool Well, Hanover Meeting House, Hanover Town, Immanuel Episcopal Church, Laurel Meadow, Locust Hill, Oak Forest, Oakley Hill, Selwyn, and Spring Green are listed on the National Register of Historic Places.

 In downtown Mechanicsville stands a stone windmill, now a landmark in the area.
 The building was constructed as a Heritage Bank branch office in the 1970s.
 In 2007–2008, it was restored and enlarged by a new bank occupancy.
 The "windmill" is decorative and driven by an electric motor.